biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

     file](Biojava:Cookbook:SeqIO:ReadFasta "wikilink")?
 -   [How do I read a GenBank/EMBL/SwissProt file](Biojava:Cookbook:SeqIO:ReadGES "wikilink")?
+-   [How do I read a sequence file with the Biojavax extension](Biojava:Cookbook:SeqIO:ReadGESBiojavax "wikilink")?
 -   [How do I extract GenBank/EMBL/Swissprot sequences and write them as Fasta](Biojava:Cookbook:SeqIO:GBtoFasta "wikilink")?
 -   [How do I turn an ABI sequence trace into a BioJava